 One of the nice things about Liverpool is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Liverpool is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Liverpool does not have a public transit system used by locals to get to and from work.

-The percentage of people in Liverpool with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.84% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Liverpool is quite a bit lower than the national average among all cities of 21.84%: just 10.70% of people here over 25 have a bachelor's degree or an advanced degree.

-The per capita income in Liverpool in 2022 was $32,894, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $131,576 for a family of four.
+The per capita income in Liverpool in 2022 was $30,634, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
+This equates to an annual income of $122,536 for a family of four.
 However, Liverpool contains both very wealthy and poor people as well.

 Liverpool is an extremely ethnically-diverse city.
 The people who call Liverpool home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Liverpool residents report their race to be White, followed by Black or African-American.
 Liverpool also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 28.76% of the city’s residents.
-Important ancestries of people in Liverpool include German, Irish, English, Welsh, and Scottish.
+People of Hispanic or Latino origin account for 30.40% of the city’s residents.
+Important ancestries of people in Liverpool include German, Irish, English, Scottish, and Norwegian.

 The most common language spoken in Liverpool is English.
 Other important languages spoken here include Spanish and Italian.